 But I’m letting it all go.
 I’ve stopped!
 I’ve stopped excavation, I’ve stopped blaming, I’ve stopped the “what ifs” and the “if onlys.”
 But what it leaves is a blankness.
 If you erase the past in a blanket of forgetting, then what is left?
 The Now of course, but I am not a Buddhist, I am not Zen enough to be completely appreciative of the now.
 Or maybe I’m just learning it all – this writing, this “letting the water run clear” as Natalie Goldberg (a writing mentor) says.
 But what does Natalie say about what happens after the water runs clear, or has she never actually gotten to that place, the baggage still piling up like so much dirty laundry, impossible to clean.

 I forget more than I remember, that’s for sure.
 I forget names and dates, I forget why I walked into a room, and now I’m forgetting words and have taken up that demented habit of using other descriptors to get my meaning across.

 We used to laugh at our parents when they said things like, what was that person’s name?
 You know that man?
 In the hat?
 And then burst out laughing, oh yes the Pope!
 Hilarious then, though maybe not so much now, because I can’t even tell you the current Pope’s name.
 There have been too many in my lifetime.
-I only remember when I was little, the early sixties it must have been, and the Pope at the time declared that no, the Jews did not kill Christ, and my Catholic neighbors seem to forgive me for something that left me confused and separate, with a clear understanding that I understand nothing.
+I only remember when I was little, the early sixties it must have been, and the Pope at the time declared that no, the Jews did not kill Christ, and my Catholic neighbors seemed to forgive me for something that left me confused and separate, with a clear understanding that I understood nothing.